The Last of Us Part I: Release

 The existence of a remake of The Last of Us was first reported in April 2021 by Bloomberg News's Jason Schreier.
-The report claimed that the game, codenamed "T1X", had started at Sony's Visual Arts Support Group studio but was later moved under Naughty Dog's budget after some staff joined the project in 2020.
+The report claimed the game, codenamed "T1X", had started at Sony's Visual Arts Support Group studio but was later moved under Naughty Dog's budget after some staff joined the project in 2020.
 A PlayStation Store listing with a trailer and information about the game was prematurely released on June 9, 2022.
 The game was announced for PlayStation 5 and Windows later that day at Summer Game Fest.
-Reactions to the remake's announcement were mixed, as some journalists and players considered another release following The Last of Us Remastered superfluous and questioned the US$70 price point.
+Reactions to the announcement were mixed, as some journalists and players considered another release following The Last of Us Remastered superfluous and questioned the US$70 price point.

-Naughty Dog announced special edition versions that grant in-game upgrades and skills; the physical special edition includes a Steelbook case and the comic series The Last of Us: American Dreams (2013) with new cover art.
+Naughty Dog announced special edition versions granting in-game upgrades and skills; the physical special edition includes a SteelBook case and comic series The Last of Us: American Dreams (2013) with new cover art.
 All key art and covers were designed by David Blatt, known as Kopfstoff, who was contracted after becoming known for his fan art of the games.
 The United States-exclusive Firefly Edition for PlayStation 5 sold out within an hour of its announcement; it received a restock at release, which sold out within seconds.
-Several players reported receiving damaged versions of the Firefly Edition due to poor packaging; Sony reportedly offered store discounts or refunds in some instances, but did not provide replacements.
-For the Windows release, the Firefly Edition will be available in the United States and some European countries, containing a digital version of the game for Steam.
+Several players reported receiving damaged versions of the Firefly Edition due to poor packaging; Sony offered store discounts or refunds in some instances, but did not provide replacements.
+For the Windows release, the Firefly Edition was available in the United States and some European countries, containing a digital version of the game for Steam.

-Development of The Last of Us PartI for PlayStation 5 ceased by July 11 as the game was submitted for manufacturing.
-According to principal environment artist Anthony Vaccaro, the development did not involve any crunch, unlike several of Naughty Dog's previous games.
-The final pre-launch trailer was released on August 24, 2022.
-The game was released for PlayStation 5 on September 2.
-The Windows version missed its original release date of March 3, 2023, delayed three weeks to March 28.
-A trailer announcing the Windows release date was aired during the Game Awards 2022.
-A two-hour trial was released for PlayStation Plus Premium members on January 15, 2023, coinciding with the airing of the first episode of the television adaptation.
+Development—which did not involve any crunch, unlike several of Naughty Dog's previous games—ceased by July 11, 2022, as the game was submitted for manufacturing.
+The final pre-launch trailer was released on August 24, and the game was released for PlayStation 5 on September 2.
+A two-hour trial was released for PlayStation Plus Premium members on January 15, 2023, coinciding with the television adaptation's premiere.
+The Windows version, co-developed by Iron Galaxy, was announced with a trailer at the Game Awards in December 2022; it missed its original release date of March 3, delayed in February to March 28.
+The PlayStation 5 version was updated in October 2024 to target higher resolutions and frame rates on the PlayStation 5 Pro.
+The Last of Us Complete—a bundle featuring Part I and Part II Remastered—was released digitally on April 10, 2025, set to be followed by a physical collector's edition on July 10, featuring a SteelBook case, art prints, and American Dreams.